Plant quarantine & food safety

-The United States Department of Agriculture has published a fact sheet on food irradiation.
+The United States Department of Agriculture has published an FAQ fact sheet on food irradiation.

-The United States Centre for Disease Control has also published a fact sheet on food irradiation.
+The United States Centre for Disease Control has also published an FAQ on food irradiation.

 The United States Grocery Manufactures Association (GMA) recently published a guide on food irradiation within their Science Policy Paper series.